BKWLD/vue-in-viewport-mixin/README.md

 - `in-viewport-once (false)` - Whether to remove listeners once the component enters viewport.
 If the component is in viewport when mounted, listeners are never added.

-- `in-viewport-root-margin (-1px 0px)` - Specify the [IntersectionObserver rootMargin](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters).
+- `in-viewport-root-margin (0px 0px -1px 0px)` - Specify the [IntersectionObserver rootMargin](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters).
 For example, set to "-20% 0%" to delay the `inViewport.now` from switching state until your component is 20% of the viewport height into the page.
-This defaults to `-1px 0px 0px 0px` so that it is considered above the viewport when scrolled a target's height worth up.
+This defaults to `0px 0px -1px 0px` so that a target that is positioned at `100vh` registers as not in viewport.

 - `in-viewport-root` - Specify the [IntersectionObserver root](https://developer.mozilla.org/en-US/docs/Web/API/IntersectionObserver/IntersectionObserver#Parameters).
 Defaults to the browser viewport.